openannotation/annotator/doc/upgrading.rst

 The architecture of the first version of Annotator dates back to 2009, when the Annotator application was developed to enable annotation in a project called "Open Shakespeare".
-At the time, Annotator was designed primarily as a drop-in annotation application, with only limited support for customisation.
+At the time, Annotator was designed primarily as a drop-in annotation application, with only limited support for customization.

 Over several years, Annotator gained support for plugins that allowed developers to customize and extend the behavior of the application.